AIM-82

-The AIM-82 was a missile planned by the US Air Force but cancelled before any prototypes were built.
+AIM-82 was a missile planned by the US Air Force but cancelled before any prototypes were built.
 It was designed as a much more maneuverable replacement for the AIM-9 Sidewinder to give it better performance against enemy fighter aircraft in close combat.
 Development was cancelled in favor of joining the US Navy's similar project, the AIM-95.